CHuiV123/Cardiovascular-Disease-Prediction-Machine-Learning-Model-with-App-deploy-script/README.md

 Accuracy of 90%: if more data were collected and input into the model for model retraining purposes, accuracy may have further improvement.

 **
-National Library of Medicine for highest distolic reading cross checking. https://pubmed.ncbi.nlm.nih.gov/7741618/
+National Library of Medicine for highest diastolic reading cross checking. https://pubmed.ncbi.nlm.nih.gov/7741618/

 Guiness World Record for higest possible cholesterol level cross checking.